Lavan696/california-house-price-prediction/README.md

 - scikit-learn

 ---

+I also included markdown explanations for every major code cell to clearly describe the purpose of each step and make the workflow easier to understand.

+---
 ## Model Persistence
 The trained **Random Forest Regressor** was saved using `joblib` for reuse and deployment:
 `python